vidaniello1/merchant-sdk-java/merchantsample/README.md

 To build and run this application:
 ----------------------------------

-*   Update the 'sdk_config.properties' in the 'merchantsample/src/main/resources' directory with your API credentials.
+*   Setup your API credentials and other configuration as shown in SDK README at root directory.
 *	Simply run `mvn install` to build war file.
 *	Run `mvn jetty:run` to run the war file.
 *	Access `http://localhost:<jetty-port>/merchantsample-2.4.103/` in your browser to play with the test pages.`<jetty-port>` is configurable in `pom.xml`.